 Best Brush: Detangler Brush

-Brushing curly hair while it is totally dry can take your defined ringlets and make it into one big poof.
-So, in general, it’s best to avoid totally brushing curly hair while it is dry.
+Brushing curly hair while it is totally dry can turn your defined ringlets and into a poufy style.
+So, in general, it is best to avoid totally brushing curly hair while it is dry (unless it’s the look you’re going for).
 Instead, detangle your hair with your fingers before washing your hair to help avoid knots made while shampooing.
-Then, when you are done washing your hair, apply a detangling product.
-We’re big fans of Dove Absolute Curls Leave-In Detangler for dry, curly hair types because it’s super moisturizing.
+Then, when you’re done washing your hair, apply a detangling product.
+We’re big fans of Dove Absolute Curls Leave-In Detangler for dry, curly hair types because it helps make detangling easier.
 Then while your hair is damp or wet, gently detangle with the detangler brush.

 4. Natural, Curly Hair